Best Man·April 2026·8 min read·By the GroomSpeak team

 Start by listing stories under three buckets: "funny," "tender," and "too much."
 The too-much bucket is your control group.
 Anything that makes you hesitate belongs there.
 Put it aside.

-Now pick two stories from "funny" that work well together.
-Not the most embarrassing ones.
-The ones that reveal something true about him while still making people laugh.
+Now pick one story from "funny" to carry the whole speech.
+Not the most embarrassing one.
+The one that reveals something true about him while still making people laugh.
 The age he wet his pants at your cousin's wedding?
 Maybe not.
 The time he drove six hours to help you move after you'd had a fight the week before?
 Better.
 Same humor, more heart.

-Then pick one story from "tender."
-This is the moment most people won't know about.
+From "tender," take a glimpse, not a second full story.
+One line about the moment most people won't know about.
 When he stepped up.
 When he was vulnerable.
 When he said something real.
-The story that says "here's why I actually respect him."
-This is the one that separates a good speech from a great one.
+The line that says "here's why I actually respect him."
+Woven around your main story, it's what separates a good speech from a great one.

 What Do You Say That You've Never Actually Said?